LostArtefacts/TRX/docs/tr1/IMPROVEMENTS.md

     - **City of Khamoon**: incorrect textures in rooms 47, 48, 51, 60 and 64, and a missing texture in room 58
     - **Obelisk of Khamoon**: incorrect textures in rooms 22, 23, 42, 65, 66; added shading to the gaps into City of Khamoon in rooms 8 and 20/21
     - **Sanctuary of the Scion**: missing textures in rooms 1, 11, 21, 52, 53, and 54; stretched texture in room 11
-    - **Natla's Mines**: a missing texture in room 35, overlapping textures in room 55, an incorrect texture in room 69, and stretched textures in rooms 13, 23, 24, 29, 30, 31, 47, 84, 87 and 98
+    - **Natla's Mines**: a missing texture in room 35, overlapping textures in room 55, an incorrect texture in room 69, and stretched textures in rooms 13, 23, 24, 29, 30, 31, 47, 84, 87 and 98; incorrect geometry in room 95
     - **Pre-Atlantis Cutscene**: stretched textures in rooms 6 and 21
     - **Atlantis**: incorrect textures in rooms 5, 18, 36, 43, 50, 52, 53, 54, 58, 62, 78, 85, 87, 88, 90; missing textures in rooms 7, 9, 13, 14, 27, 95, 96; stretched textures in rooms 13, 49 and 50
     - **Atlantis Cutscene**: incorrect and stretched textures in rooms 2, 4 and 16